martincjespersen/loglicense/README.md

 [pre-commit]: https://github.com/pre-commit/pre-commit
 [black]: https://github.com/psf/black

+A tool for helping developers staying compliant within their software projects.
+The tool crawls dependencies and logs their licenses, allowing to document and restrict certain licenses within a software project.

+**DISCLAIMER**: There is no guarentee that all sublicenses or licenses will be identified and reported.
+For highest ensurance, use lock files to also catch sub-dependencies.
+However, this only looks within the given package manager, meaning C libraries an alike will not be reported here.

 ## Features

 - Report and save log of licenses included in project
+- Check coverage of packages supported accepted licenses
+- Supporting pre-commits with coverage thresholds and allowing manual validation of unknown license types

 ### Supported dependency files

+Though the tool supports multiple file types, it is **highly recommended** to use lock files or do a ´pip freeze > requirements.txt´ in order to ensure all sub-dependencies are also evaluated for their license.

 - poetry.lock
+- pyproject.toml (traditional and poetry)
+- requirements.txt (--develop adds search for requirements_dev.txt)

 ### Supported package managers